tc39/notes/es7/2015-11/nov-18.md

 BT: im going to proceed with \p, and see how the compat story shakes out

-BT: this does not mean we can’t change
+BT: this does not mean we can't change

 BT: we have much data, that can be analized.

 BT: we should do the Other RegExp item, because Alan will call in.
 With slides

-… stepped out
+... stepped out
-… ambient music from next door
+... ambient music from next door

 ## AWB: Summarizes some OO Concepts